tmcdev/ltdl3-client/README.md

-LTDL3-client (tab's fork)
+## LTDL3-client (tab's fork)
 ============

-## If you have questions

-Talk to this guy: https://github.com/Trott

-## Demo
+### Demo

 Oh, hey, there's a live demo, if you want to see this in action.
-For now, though, unfortunately, you need to be on the UCSF network for it to work because the backend server this talks to is currently firewalled off.
+For now, though, unfortunately, **you need to be on the UCSF network for it to work** because the backend server this talks to is currently firewalled off.
 Harumph.

 Demo: http://tmcdev.github.io/ltdl3-client

-## Installation instructions
+### Installation instructions

 Install dependencies: